Derived equivalence and fibrations over curves and surfaces: Background material

 The above Theorem \ref{lopo} plays an important role in the construction of the bijections $\mu_g$ of Theorem \ref{mainthm}.
 This goes as follows.
-By Green--Lazarsfeld's Theorem \cite[Theorem 0.1]{green+lazar:obstructions}, the positive-dimensional irreducible components of $V^{n-1}(\omega_X)_0 $ are abelian varieties which give rise to irrational pencils $f\colon X\to C$ of genus $g\geq 1$ (we will recall the construction of the irrational pencils $f$ in Remark \ref{rmkalb}).
-Moreover, Beauville in \cite[Corollaire 2.3]{beauville:h1} proves that $f$ must have genus $g\geq 2$, and hence that if $q(X)>0$ (see \eqref{sets} for the definition of $F_X^g$).
+By Green--Lazarsfeld's Theorem \cite[Theorem 0.1]{green+lazar:obstructions}, the positive-dimensional irreducible components of $V^{n-1}(\omega_X)_0 $ are abelian varieties that give rise to irrational pencils $f\colon X\to C$ of genus $g\geq 1$ (see Lemma \ref{5.1} and Remark \ref{rmkalb}).
+Moreover, in \cite[Corollaire 2.3]{beauville:h1}, Beauville proves that the irrational pencils $f$ must be of genus $g\geq 2$, and hence that if $q(X)>0$ (see \eqref{sets} for the definition of $F_X^g$).
+In Theorem \ref{fibrAlbprim} we will observe that for any integer $g\geq 2$ there are one-to-one correspondences of sets

-In this paper, \emph{cf}.
-Theorem \ref{fibrAlbprim}, we observe that the irrational pencils of genus $g\geq 2$ are induced precisely by the irreducible components of $V^{n-1}(\omega_X)_0$ of dimension $g$.
-In other words, for any $g\geq 2$, there exists a one-to-one correspondence

 between $F_X^g$ and the set of $g$-dimensional irreducible components of $V^{n-1}(\omega_X)_0$.
-In view of Theorem \ref{lopo} and Remark \ref{hodge}, we define the bijections $\mu_g\colon F_X^g\to F_Y^g$ as $\mu_g\, = \, u_{Y,1,g}^{-1} \; F \; u_{X,1,g}$.
+In view of Theorem \ref{lopo} and Remark \ref{hodge}, we define the bijections $\mu_g\colon F_X^g\to F_Y^g$ as $\mu_g\, = \, u_{Y,1,g}^{-1} \, \circ \, F_{\sE} \, \circ \, u_{X,1,g}$.